Feline248/forgotten_roguelike/README.txt

-A sci-fi roguelike about traveling to other worlds

 This is a work in progress

+A sci-fi game about traveling to other worlds.
+Kind of like a roguelike but with some puzzles mixed in.
+A rogue-adjacent?